Bikes can be a big investment that, once made, are worth protecting. Cycle insurance is one way to make sure you’re covered for every eventuality.

 Both of these are covered by all insurers to a certain degree, but once again, pay close attention to the small print and consider what you really value – is a huge life assurance payout more important to you than comprehensive dental or physiotherapy cover?

 Other add-ons could be useful for road cyclists, too.
-For example, Bikmo, Yellow Jersey and Velosure offer similar recovery policies to those you get for a car, offering transportation to a bike shop or home.
+For example, Bikmo and Yellow Jersey offer similar recovery policies to those you get for a car, offering transportation to a bike shop or home.

 Since 1 May 2019, British Cycling bike insurance has been provided by Bikmo.
 It’s particularly popular for race and event cover, offering cancellation cover of up to £750.

-Our bicycle insurance comparison tool allows you to compare policies on all of these points and is the simplest way to find the best insurance for road bikes.
+Our bicycle insurance comparison tool enables you to compare policies on all of these points and is the simplest way to find the best insurance for road bikes.

 Best mountain bike insurance for you

-Like road bikes, the very most top-toppest-of-the-range mountain bikes can cost upwards of £10,000, so replacing a stolen or damaged bike can quickly become an enormous financial burden.
+Like road bikes, top-end mountain bikes can now cost upwards of £10,000, so replacing a stolen or damaged bike can quickly become an enormous financial burden.

 Consider how often you use your mountain bike.
 If it’s stored away inside your home for most of the time and only sees occasional use, a low-tier policy (most insurers offer varying tiers of coverage), particularly for theft and accidental damage, might be sufficient.